-The Mineola Union Free School District is committed to supporting the development of effective teachers and administrators.
-To this end, the District shall will provide procedures for the evaluation of all professional staff.
-The District plans for Annual Professional Performance Review (APPR) of teachers and principals shall will be developed in accordance with applicable laws, Commissioner's and regulations, and Rules of the Board of Regents.
+The District is committed to supporting the development of effective teachers and administrators.
+To this end, the District will provide procedures for the evaluation of all professional staff.
+The District will develop in accordance with applicable laws and regulations.

 The primary purposes of these evaluations are: